StoryBuild/site/README.md

-# site
+# StoryBuild - Cactus News
-html site with css files
+Full html site with css files.
+For edit files you need to install Visual Studio Code.